RobertBoganKang/file_qrcode_converter/README.md

 Since the file name are also stored in the qr-code, for the decoding part, if the output is the folder, the program will restore the file within this folder.
 Namely, type `python convert.py -i demo -o <folder>`, the `mozart_11.mid` file will appear within `<folder>`.
 If output is not defined, a new folder with name pattern `#__[<name>]__#` will appear at the same level of the input path.
 ## Method 2

-Same method was applied on the image as carrier if screen-shot operation is available.
+Same method was applied on the image as carrier if screenshot operation is available.
 The source file is in `./m2`.

 ## Disclaimer